Tag: ETFs

 Conclusion

-The rise of gold above $4,000 marks the end of the sovereign monopoly on safe-haven narrative.
-While the press looked to the central banks, the citizens were the ones building the floor.
+Gold’s breakout above $4,000 marked the end of the sovereign monopoly on safe‑haven narratives.
+While the press focused on central banks, citizens and funds were the real drivers.
+The surge was the clearest example of belief overpowering fundamentals in the modern market.

 • How Long-Term Holders Exit, and Re-Enter Crypto